knotteye00/satyr/docs/REST.md

 ## /api/users/all

 Same as above, but returns all users regardless of whether they are streaming and if they're streaming or not.
+Also returns a value 'live' indicating whether a user is currently streaming.

 **Example**: `{users: [{username:"foo", title:"bar", live:1}] }`